EXCURSIONS AND OTHER SCHOOL ACTIVITIES IN TASMANIAN GOVERNMENT SCHOOLS

 Where to start

-- Where activities are part of the school programme, costs will be included as part of the school levy.
+- Where activities are part of the school program, costs will be included as part of the school levy.

-- Where activities are additional to the educational programme (and therefore optional), there may be additional costs but you will be told about these in advance.
+- Where activities are additional to the educational program (and therefore optional), there may be additional costs but you will be told about these in advance.

 - For more information, contact your school.